Lapiplasty Versus Other Methods of Bunion Treatment

 Bunions are among the most common orthopedic issues affecting the feet.
-Studies show that 10-25% of Americans suffer from bunions.
+Studies show that approximately one-third of Americans suffer from bunions.

 Among specific populations, this number rises dramatically.
 According to the American Orthopaedic Foot and Ankle Society (AOFAS), as many as 55% of older women have bunions.

-Importantly, however, bunions can strike anyone at any age.
+Importantly, however, bunions can affect anyone at any age.

-If you are among those suffering from bunions, you need relief.
+If you are among those suffering from bunions, it’s in your best interest to seek relief.
 Finding relief requires learning about your condition and possible treatments.

 Lapiplasty is among the most promising new treatments for bunions.
-Read on to learn more about lapiplasty and how it compares to other methods of bunion treatment.
+Read on to learn more about the benefits of lapiplasty compared to other bunion treatments.

 What Are Bunions?

-Bunions are bony protrusions that appear on the inside of the big toe.
-A common misconception is that an overgrowth of bone causes this protrusion, or bump.
-Rooted in this misconception, some surgical bunion treatments involve removing part of the bone.
-Unfortunately, these treatments do not address the underlying problem.
+Bunions are bony protrusions, or bumps, that appear on the outside of the big toe.
+A common misconception is that an overgrowth of bone causes this protrusion.
+Some surgical bunion treatments involve removing part of the bone based on this misconception.
+Unfortunately, these treatments do not address the underlying problem with bunions.

 In fact, bunions do not represent an overgrowth of bone.
 Rather, they indicate a deformity of the foot’s anatomical structure.
-In almost all cases, moreover, this deformity is complex and occurs in three dimensions.
-In other words, bunions involve three shifts in the first metatarsal.
+In almost all bunion cases, this deformity is complex and occurs in three dimensions.
+In other words, bunions involve three shifts in the first metatarsal bone.

-The first metatarsal lies between the phalanges in the big toe and the tarsals in the mid-foot.
+Your foot has five metatarsal bones — one for each toe.
+The metatarsals connect your toes to the rest of your foot.
+The first metatarsal lies between the big toe’s phalanges and the mid-foot tarsals.
+Your phalanges are the bones inside your toes, while your tarsals connect your metatarsal bones to your heel and ankle joint.
 When the joint between the first tarsal and metatarsal becomes unstable, the first metatarsal can shift in three directions.

-First, the metatarsal begins to lean sideways.
-Second, it lifts, transferring an excessive load to the other toes.
-Finally, the metatarsal can rotate out of alignment, causing abnormal wear.
+With the first shift, the metatarsal begins to lean sideways.
+Second, the metatarsal lifts, transferring an excessive load to the other toes.
+In the final shift, the metatarsal bone rotates out of alignment, causing abnormal wear.

-The most effective treatments, like lapiplasty bunion surgery, address this complex, 3D deformity.
+The most effective bunion treatments, like lapiplasty bunion surgery, address this complex, three-dimensional deformity.

 What Are the Symptoms of Bunions?